Skip to content

 State

-Subscribers receive a SessionState snapshot containing the session summary, lifecycle phase, history of completed turns, the active turn (if any), pending messages, outstanding input requests, model and active-client state, and other per-session fields.
+Subscribers receive a SessionState snapshot containing the session summary, lifecycle phase, the catalog of chats belonging to this session, the optional defaultChat routing hint, model and active-client state, customizations, changesets, and per-session configuration.
+Per-conversation state (turns, streaming, tool calls, pending messages, input requests) lives on the chat channel.
 Refer to the State Model guide for a structural overview.

 Lifecycle